mayank12-razor/Home-Security-RADAR/README.md

 •	Blue: Object within 40 cm
 A buzzer activates when an object is very close (≤10 cm), simulating a proximity alert.

+NOTE: The Ultra Sonic Sensor must be mounted on the Servo Motor.

 Applications:
 •	Home/Office security systems
 •	Obstacle detection for robotics